Striking the balance between responsibility and growth

-Every year like clockwork in the late summer or fall, credit unions rush to send in press releases about their stuff a backpack or bus programs.
+Every year like clockwork in the late summer or fall, credit unions rush to send in press releases about their stuff like a backpack or bus programs.
 Hundreds of them.
 These are great and worthy causes, but 1) What do they do for your credit union and 2) How can you make your good deeds stand out?

 When my father was a young buck, he worked for Weyerhaeuser’s reforestation program.
 Weyerhaeuser was a pioneer of corporate social responsibility.
 He would go out to fields and forests and report back about the soil qualities, the trees that were growing there and what trees would grow well in the area for replanting.
 The company’s goals were to replace what they’d taken for lumber and paper, necessary consumer goods, plus earn goodwill as a company that cared about the environment it was disrupting.
 Having more trees to eventually harvest is also a critical issue for the sustainability of Weyerhaeuser’s business as well as the environment.
 It is at the core of the business.

 Want to help consumers find their way to the goodness that is your credit union?
 Check out the networked marketing power of JoinCU!

 Unilever is one repeatedly voted one of the most admired companies in the world.
 Unilever’s Sustainable Living Plan underpins the company’s strategy and commits to:

 > Helping more than a billion people take action to improve their health and well-being by 2020.

 > Halving the environmental impact of our products by 2030.

 > Enhancing the livelihoods of millions of people by 2020.